 What is soil?
 The answer is a lot more complicated than you might think.
 Soil is not just brownish-gray muck.
-It's alive, it's breathing and – before you're buried in it – you should probably get to know a little more about it.
+It's alive, it's breathing, and you should probably get to know a little more about it.

 The Facts on Soil

-Soil is a complex mixture of four primary components: water, air, granular rocks and minerals, and the living creatures that thrive within the soil environment, as well as their decaying bodies.
+Soil is a complex mixture of four primary components: water, air, granular rocks and minerals, and the living creatures that thrive within soil.

 The broken and eroded rocks and minerals in a particular area's soil are sometimes called the soil's "parent material."
 A soil's parent material plays a role in determining how acidic or alkaline it is (referred to as the soil's pH).

-This can be an important consideration in farming and gardening, because some plants (azaleas and rhododendrons, for instance) prefer an acidic soil, whereas others (e.g., cherries and maples) need a more alkaline soil.
+This can be an important consideration in farming and gardening because some plants (azaleas and rhododendrons, for instance) prefer acidic soil.
+Whereas others (e.g., cherries and maples) need a more alkaline soil.

 Soil Is Alive

-Perhaps the most intriguing component of soil are its living organisms.
-Scientists are just beginning to understand the mind-boggling complexity of the microbes, fungi, nematodes, mites, insects and other animals that can only exist in soil.
+Perhaps the most intriguing component of soil is its living organisms.
+Scientists are just beginning to understand the mind-boggling complexity of the microbes, fungi, nematodes, mites, insects, and other animals that can only exist in soil.

 "Scientists using new analytical techniques over the last decade have found that the world's ocean of soil is one of our largest reservoirs of biodiversity.
 It contains almost one-third of all living organisms," The New York Times reports, "but only about 1 percent of its micro-organisms have been identified, and the relationships among those myriad life-forms [are] poorly understood."